 Healthy and Fun Snack without Added Sugar

-When we look at nutrition recommendations for both children and adults, we see the recommendation to limit added sugar at every turn.
-This means cane sugar, high fructose corn syrup, agave, and fruit juices (in juice, the fruit sugar water has been extracted and the pulp and fiber have been thrown away).
+Nutrition recommendations for kids and adults include cutting down on added sugar and eating more whole fruits and vegetables.
+“Sugar” includes cane sugar, high fructose corn syrup, agave syrup, and even 100% fruit juices (in juices, the fruit sugar water has been extracted and the pulp and fiber have been thrown away).

 But, come on, we all need a treat sometimes!
 A little sugar here and there is not a problem, but when we can make something fun and delicious without added sugar, let’s do it.